-All people with MS are advised to follow guidelines for reducing the risk of infection with COVID-19.
+All people with MS are advised to pay particular attention to guidelines for reducing the risk of infection with COVID-19.
+Older people with MS, especially those who also have lung or heart diseases should take extra care to minimise their exposure to the virus.
 The World Health Organization recommendations include:

-- Wash your hands frequently with soap and water or an alcohol-based hand rub - Avoid touching your eyes, nose and mouth unless your hands are clean - Try to practice social distancing by keeping at least 1 metre distance between yourself and others, particularly those who are coughing and sneezing - Avoid going to crowded places - When coughing and sneezing, cover your mouth and nose with a flexed elbow or tissue - Practise food safety by using different chopping boards for raw meat and cooked foods and wash your hands between handling them
+- Wash your hands frequently with soap and water or an alcohol-based hand rub - Avoid touching your eyes, nose and mouth unless your hands are clean - Try to practice social distancing by keeping at least 1 metre distance between yourself and others, particularly those who are coughing and sneezing - When coughing and sneezing, cover your mouth and nose with a flexed elbow or tissue - Practise food safety by using different chopping boards for raw meat and cooked foods and wash your hands between handling them